vrld/hump/docs/gamestate.rst

     Gamestate = require "hump.gamestate"

-A gamestate encapsulates independent data an behaviour in a single table.
+A gamestate encapsulates independent data and behaviour in a single table.

 A typical game could consist of a menu-state, a level-state and a game-over-state.